What is the role of the busbar in the electric vehicle industry?

 In electric vehicles, Automotive BusBar PET Insulations are used to connect individual battery cells within the battery pack, facilitating the distribution of electrical power to the vehicle's propulsion system, charging system, and auxiliary components.

-Application Area for Busbar
+Application Area for EV Capacitor Busbar

 our Products